What is voice therapy?

 - At the physical level, I consider Voice production as a total body, balancing activity.
 So, I attend to all the variables contributing to the physical aspects of voice rehabilitation, including how fascia, muscles, nerves and ligaments co-function and communicate, how discomfort and pain are perceived, how the body is facilitated towards learning and maintaining new habits.

-- At the emotional level, the voice specialist considers the voice as an expression of thoughts and emotions and how these are involved with the voice difficulties each person faces.
+- At the emotional level, I consider the voice as an expression of thoughts and emotions and how these are involved with the voice difficulties each person faces.
 Our emotional world is always implicated in the way we express ourselves so it is most likely that emotions are a contributing factor to most voice problems.
 If only we consider the pandemic spread of stress-related problems, it would be hard to imagine how the voice, a principal gateway for the expression or depression of this stress, could not be affected by the detriments of stress in many many ways.

-- At the behavioral level, specialist voice therapy will often need to support a patient through the revealing journey of (re)consideration of multiple areas of their life.
+- At the behavioral level, there is commonly a need to support a patient through the revealing journey of (re)consideration of multiple areas of their life.
 Daily habits, dynamics within personal and professional relationships, personal goals, belief systems, work-related habits and all aspects of daily life are frequently visited in order to help a voice disordered person identify issues related to their voice problems in direct or indirect ways.

 - At the cognitive level, state-of-the-art voice therapy techniques consider brain function, principles of motor learning, the synergetic or cooperative relationship between mind-body and emotion and, the critical ingredient for success of every voice therapy program, which is the development of awareness re voice, body and emotion.
 Developing awareness involves eclectic teaching methodology so that voice skills are not taught with a “one-size-fits-all” style.
 The skilled voice specialist has to be experienced with identifying the specific learning styles with which each person can cope and tailoring specific voice skills to specific needs and learning styles, in order to assist transference and maintenance of the newly acquired voice skills in the long-run.